Skip to main content

 a.
 Surcharges are fees that a retailer adds to the cost of a purchase when a customer uses a credit card.
 As a result of the settlement between a class of retailers and the brands on January 27, 2013, merchants in the U.S. and U.S. Territories are permitted to impose a surcharge on cardholders when a credit card is used.
 Not all merchants impose a surcharge, and some states (e.g., Colorado, Connecticut, Florida, Maine, Massachusetts, New York, Oklahoma, Texas, and Utah) prohibit merchant surcharges.
 Cardholders who receive a surcharge in any of the above-mentioned states should report the merchant to the proper State authority.

-Requiring activities will utilize the Army’s standard Purchase Request and Approval (PR&A) document when submitting purchase requests to CHs.
-CHs will process and route the document for signature prior to making a purchase.
-This document will not be used for training (SF 182), MIPR, contract payments, and delivery orders/purchase orders.
+Requiring activities will use the Army’s standard Purchase Request and Approval (PR&A) sample template or a substantially similar document when submitting purchase requests to CHs.
+Cardholders will process and route the document for signature prior to making a purchase.
+A purchase request document will not be used for individual training (SF 182), MIPR, contract payments, and delivery orders/purchase orders.
 This document must be approved prior to purchase and uploaded into the bank’s EAS once the transaction posts.

 6-8.
 Accountable Property

 a.
-Personnel entrusted with the acquisition of Government property are responsible for its proper custody, safekeeping, and accountability in accordance with AR 710-2 and AR 735-5 (e.g., computer equipment, software, televisions, and large purchases).
+Personnel entrusted with the acquisition of Government property are responsible for its proper custody, safekeeping, and accountability in accordance with AR 710-4 (e.g., computer equipment, software, televisions, and large purchases).
 ANG will follow property accountability procedures outlined in Department of the Air Force Instruction (DAFI) 64-117.
+Accountable property includes (1) Government property purchased or otherwise obtained, having a unit acquisition cost of $5,000 or more; (2) property of any value that is controlled or managed at the item level; (3) leased items of any value; (4) assets that are sensitive or classified; and (5) other items as specified by Army property instructions.
+Examples include pilferable property subject to theft, property hazardous to public health, small arms, property designated as heritage assets, IT property, and Government-furnished property (GFP).

 b.
 GPC Accountable Property Procedures.